damien1/isotope-visual-layouts-lite/plugin_readme.md

 ####Key Features
-* Includes Infinite Scroll for pagination
+* Access to hints and tips detailed documentation
 * Support by e-mail
 * Personal or Developer licence to change the CSS and HTML
+* Integrated Twitter Bootstrap
-* Infinite Scroll & Pagination (coming in v3)
+* Integration with Infinite Scroll (if needed - disabled by default)
 * Lot's of hooks to play around with